Near-Death Experiences and God

 The Argument from Consciousness

-The existence of conscious experience is difficult to explain through purely physical processes.
-This 'hard problem' of consciousness may point to a non-physical reality - and possibly God.
+Conscious experience is hard to explain through purely physical processes.
+This 'hard problem' of consciousness may point to a non-physical reality, and possibly God.

 The Argument from Miracles